boostorg/cobalt/readme.md

 This library provides a set of easy to use coroutine primitives & utilities running on top of boost.asio.
-These will be of interest for applications that perform a lot of IO that want to not block unnecessarily, yet still want to have linear & readable code (i..e. avoid callbacks).
+These will be of interest for applications that perform a lot of IO that want to not block unnecessarily, yet still want to have linear & readable code (i.e. avoid callbacks).

 A minimum of Boost 1.82 is necessary as the ASIO in that version has needed support.
 C++ 20 is needed for C++ coroutines.